Casa Betta

 3. Create a Soulful Sanctuary – Crafting a home that nurtures its occupants and visitors, fostering contentment, happiness, social vibrancy, and a sense of enlightenment.

-Named after Betta, the family’s beloved donkey who once lived on the ground floor, Casa Betta will open its doors to family, friends, and guests in the spring of 2026.
+Named after Betta, the family’s beloved donkey who once lived on the ground floor.

 WHAT'S AROUND